ReycoLi/autocompletedemo/README.md

 <img src="https://github.com/ReycoLi/autocompletedemo/blob/master/app_preview0.png" height="300" width="300">

 ## Introduction
- This is a Java web-app demo.
+ This is a Java web-app demo for autocompleting.
 It takes a list of (name, score) pairs as input.
 (Basically, the input should be a binary file of List<Pair>).
 Then it could recommend serveral names with highest score based on the input List.

 ## Design